-TUC comprises five engineering schools: School of Production Engineering and Management (SPEM), School of Mineral Resources Engineering, School of Electronic and Computer Engineering, School of Environmental Engineering and School of Architectural Engineering.
+TUC comprises five engineering schools: School of Production Engineering and Management (SPEM), School of Mineral Resources Engineering, School of Electrical and Computer Engineering, School of Chemical and Environmental Engineering and School of Architecture.
 The schools offer both undergraduate and post graduate studies as well as doctoral degrees.
 The Technical University of Crete is one of the best Greek Universities in terms of attracted research funds and has the highest rate of research publications per faculty member.

 The Dynamic Systems and Simulation Laboratory (DSSL) belongs to the Decision Sciences Division of the SPEM.
 The DSSL was founded in 1988, and has been headed since 1994 by Prof. Markos Papageorgiou, the TrafficFluid PI, from 1994 to 2021.
 Since 2021, Prof. Ioannis Papamichail has been the Laboratory's director.

 The staff of DSSL includes some 15 professors, lecturers, researchers, graduate and undergraduate students and has profound knowledge and broad experience in the theories of modelling, simulation, optimisation, automatic control, and their practical application to traffic and transportation systems, water networks, production systems, and further areas.
 DSSL has been involved in numerous research, development, and demonstration projects at national, European, and international levels.
 In particular, the DSSL has gained a remarkable experience through the implementation in real conditions, the testing, and the evaluation of its several techniques and tools in various European and non-European sites.